"Pretty troublesome": New COVID variant BQ.1 now makes up 1 in 10 cases nationwide, CDC estimates

 Nordlund said the agency had not listed BQ.1 and BQ.1.1 separately in the agency's previous weekly variant reports because they "were circulating at less than 1% in the empiric data."

-Combined, the two new strains make up the largest proportion of infections in the New York and New Jersey region.
+Out of all regions, the New York and New Jersey area has the largest proportion of BQ.1 and BQ.1.1 infections.
 Around 20% of infections there are already from BQ.1 or BQ.1.1, the CDC estimates.

 News of the new variants' growth comes as COVID-19 metrics are still largely improving nationwide.